-Thrush describes an infection that develops in the frog of one or more of the horse’s hooves, caused by a fungal or bacterial pathogen.
+Thrush is an infection that develops in the frog of one or more of the horse’s hooves, caused by a mixed fungal and bacterial or solely bacterial pathogen.
 Fusobacterium necrophorum is the bacterium most often associated with thrush infections.
 [1]

 Hooves with frogs that have deep sulci are prone to becoming infected with pathogens that cause thrush.
 Wet and dirty environments contribute to the development of this infection as thrush-causing pathogens flourish under these conditions.

-Typical signs of a thrush infection include hoof tenderness and a foul-smelling discharge from the hoof.
+Typical signs of a thrush infection include hoof tenderness and a foul-smelling, black discharge from the hoof.
 The condition is often diagnosed by visually assessing the hoof and checking the health of the frog tissue.

 Thrush can progress to cause permanent lameness if it results in extensive damage to hoof tissues.
 Prompt treatment is necessary to stop the spread of the infection.